questdb/questdb-connect/README.md

 ## Contributing

 This package is open-source, contributions are welcome.
 If you find a bug or would like to request a feature, please open an issue on the GitHub repository.
-Have a look at the instructions for [developers](DEVELOPERS.md).
+Have a look at the instructions for [developers](DEVELOPERS.md) if you would like to push a PR.